bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 # Answers

 1. What is React JS?
 How does it differ from other JavaScript frameworks?

+React is a Javascript library for building user interfaces.

 2. Explain briefly the React Component Lifecycle.
 Name three of the methods that are a part of the lifecycle and what they do.